Milwaukee (town), Wisconsin

-The Town of Milwaukee (not to be confused with the City of Milwaukee) was a town in Milwaukee County, Wisconsin, United States, created on March 17, 1835.
+The Town of Milwaukee was a town in Milwaukee County, Wisconsin, United States, created on March 17, 1835.
 A number of Milwaukee County municipalities, beginning with the City of Milwaukee, were created out of portions of it.
 After the last portions of the town were annexed, it officially ceased to exist in 1955.

 Geography

 The Town of Milwaukee was originally co-terminous with Milwaukee County itself.
 In 1838, the territorial legislature divided the County into two townships: Milwaukee, encompassing everything north of the present Greenfield Avenue, and the Town of Lake encompassing everything South of the present Greenfield Avenue.

 After 1840, using modern-day reference points, the Town of Milwaukee reached from Greenfield Avenue in the south to County Line Road on the north, Lake Michigan on the east and 27th Street on the west.
 Its neighbors were the Town of Wauwatosa and the Town of Granville to the west, the Town of Lake to the south and the Town of Mequon to the north.

 The Town of Milwaukee Town Hall, built in 1872, is located in present-day Glendale.